vikstrous/pirate-get/README.md

 pirate-get is a convenient command line tool (inspired by APT) to speed up your trip to the Pirate Bay and get your completely legal torrents more quickly.

-Tested on Arch Linux mostly.
-It should work on any other Linux too.
-Let me know if it doesn't.
-Also tested on OSX (works fine on yosemite)

-`--local` option hasn't been tested recently.

 ## Installation
-Make sure you have python 3 installed.
+Make sure you have python 3 and pip installed.
-Requires `colorama` for colored output.

-Run `pip install pirate-get` or `pip3 install pirate-get`
+Run `pip3 install pirate-get`

 ## Usage

-To search use `pirate get [search term]`.
+To search use `pirate-get [search term]`.

-See `pirate-get -h` for help.
+See `pirate-get -h` for more options.

 Watch [this](http://showterm.io/d6f7a0c2a5de1da9ea317) for an example usage.